 Animal Nutrition Center volunteers assist the Zoo’s nutritionist in the preparation of animal diets.
 If you’ve always wondered what elephants and chimpanzees eat each day, this is a fascinating opportunity to participate in the behind-the-scenes care and feeding routine of our Zoo animals.
 Volunteers must commit to one morning shift per week.

-Zoo Ambassadors are dedicated to educating guests about animals, natural history, wildlife conservation, and new happenings at the Dallas Zoo.
+Conservation Ambassadors are dedicated to educating guests about animals, natural history, wildlife conservation, and new happenings at the Dallas Zoo.
 They serve as interpretive guides in stations throughout the Zoo and are trained to utilize biofacts, animal observation, interesting facts, and conservation messages to help interpret Zoo animals and exhibits for our guests.
 This placement is ideal for people who love to learn, have good verbal communication skills, and enjoy interacting with diverse audiences.
+Conservation Ambassadors have an active role in communicating directly with guests.
+Volunteers often walk to and from placements and may stand for extended periods of time interacting with guests.
+Reasonable accommodations can be made.
+The Dallas Zoo is open in all weather conditions and volunteers should come prepared for inclement weather.

 Special Project Volunteers